MarioniLab/miloR/README.md

 don't be offended).
 Please submit the initial idea as an issue, which we will discuss and ask for refinements/clarifications.
 If we approve the idea, then please open a pull request onto the __devel__ branch, from which we will begin a review process.
 To smooth the process, please note that code changes must be backwards compatible, and must include all relevant unit tests.

+### Reporting issues

+Milo is under (semi)continuous development, but it has also been around for a couple of years.
+That means (hopefully) most of the common bugs have been identified.
+If you have an error or issue to raise, first make sure you are using the most up to date version, either via Bioconductor, or from the Main branch of the repo.
+Please also make sure to check if your problem has arisen before by looking at both the open _and closed_ issues.
+If neither of these solve your problem, then please open a new issue describing the problem in full, with code and a minimally reproducible example.
+Don't forget to include the output of your `sessionInfo()` as well.
+Thanks.